HiddenRamblings/TagMo/README.md

 * https://www.reddit.com/r/tagmo/

-If you want to contribute, please make sure to adress your PRs to the 'experimental' branch.
+If you want to contribute, please make sure to address your PRs to the 'experimental' branch.
 Thank you.

 ## [Instructions](https://tagmo.gitlab.io/)